 Bangkok – Yangon – Bagan – Inle Lake – Mandalay – Pyin Oo Lwin – Chiang Mai – Bangkok

 Combining Thailand and Myanmar on one trip makes sense not only because Bangkok is an ideal jump-off point for visiting Myanmar but also because the histories of these countries are very much intertwined.

 For decades, Thailand has been one of the world’s most popular travel destinations.
 Its friendly people, rich culture, beautiful landscape, colourful customs, decent infrastructure, tasty cuisine and relatively stable political system all contribute to its high ranking as a tourist destination among international visitors.
 On this remarkable journey of cultural discovery, you will visit Bangkok, the nation’s capital, and Chiang Mai, a strategic city in northern Thailand known for its artistic and cultural heritage.

-Just a few years ago, a mobile phone SIM card in Myanmar cost over 2,000 U.S. dollars but nowadays you can get one for $2.
-Indeed, much has changed in Myanmar, formerly known as Burma, since late 2010 when the country began to take steps towards democracy.
-Sanctions against Myanmar have been lifted and the world is rushing in to do business here.
-If you haven’t been to Myanmar, now is time to explore this extraordinary land before its frontier feel disappears.
+Much has changed in Myanmar since late 2010 when the country began to take steps towards democracy.
+If you haven’t been to Myanmar, now is a good time to explore this extraordinary land before its frontier feel disappears.